Formula 1 Announces Provisional 2021 Calendar

 “Our hosts for 2021 are reassured by our safe return to racing this season and confident that the plans and procedures we have in place will allow us to return to a level of normality for the 2021 season.

 “As we have said before, we expect fans to return for the 2021 season and for the calendar to look similar to the originally planned 2020 season.
-We will continue to work closely with our promoters and partners and look forward to the start of the season on the March 18th 2021 in Australia.”
+We will continue to work closely with our promoters and partners and look forward to the start of the season on March 18 in Australia.”

 Provisional 2021 F1 calendar